x2od/.github/.github/pull_request_template.md

      For Work In Progress Pull Requests, please use the Draft PR feature, see https://github.blog/2019-02-14-introducing-draft-pull-requests/ for further details.

-     For a timely review/response, please avoid force-pushing additional commits if your PR already received reviews or comments.

      Before submitting a Pull Request, please ensure you've done the following:
-     - 📖 Read the Forem Contributing Guide: https://developers.forem.com/contributing-guide/forem#create-a-pull-request
+     - 📖 Read the Contributing Guide
-     - 📖 Read the Code of Conduct: ./blob/main/CODE_OF_CONDUCT.md
+     - 📖 Read the Code of Conduct: [./blob/main/CODE_OF_CONDUCT.md](./blob/main/CODE_OF_CONDUCT.md)
      - 👷‍♀️ Create small PRs.
-In most cases this will be possible.
      - ✅ Provide tests for your changes.
      - 📝 Use descriptive commit messages.
      - 📗 Update any related documentation and include any relevant screenshots.
--->

 # BEFORE YOU SUBMIT YOUR PR